Boxing Day shooting: Fatality

 Jane Creba (May 13, 1990 – December 26, 2005), a grade 10 student at Riverdale Collegiate Institute, was killed in the incident.
 While shopping with her sister, she was exiting a Pizza Pizza on the west side of the street, when the gunfight erupted.
 One bullet passed through her upper torso, lodging in her clothing; it was later recovered in hospital.
 She was rushed to St. Michael's Hospital and died during emergency surgery.

 Initial arrests

-Police arrested two black men on several gun charges at Castle Frank subway station within an hour after the shooting: Andre Thompson, 20, who was on probation at the time, and Jorrell Simpson-Rowe, 17.
+Police arrested two men on several gun charges at Castle Frank subway station within an hour after the shooting: Andre Thompson, 20, who was on probation at the time, and Jorrell Simpson-Rowe, 17.
 Thompson had been released just before Christmas from Maplehurst Prison near Milton, Ontario, where he had served 30 days for his role in a convenience-store robbery.
 He declined a bail hearing for his current charges.
 Police believe as many as 10 to 15 people were involved in the shooting and that more than one gun was fired.